 The Act The Planning and Compulsory Purchase Act 2004 (as amended).
 Adoption The final confirmation of a development plan or Local Development Document as having statutory status.
-The Planning Act (2008) The Planning Act 2008 introduces a new system for approving major infrastructure of national importance, such as major energy generation and transmission, harbours and waste facilities, and replaces current regimes under several pieces of legislation.
+The Planning Act The Planning Act 2008 introduces a new system for approving major (2008) infrastructure of national importance, such as major energy generation and transmission, harbours and waste facilities, and replaces current regimes under several pieces of legislation.
 The objective is to streamline these decisions and avoid long public inquiries.
 Affordable Housing Affordable housing should meet the needs of eligible households including availability at a cost low enough for them to afford, determined with regard to local incomes and local house prices.
 Affordable housing includes social rented and intermediate housing, provided to specified eligible households whose needs are not met by the market.
 It should also include a provision to ensure that the housing remains affordable for future eligible households.
 Agriculture Defined by Section 336(1) of the Town and Country Planning Act 1990 as including: horticulture, fruit growing, seed growing, dairy farming, the breeding and keeping of livestock (including any creature kept for the production of food, wool, skins or furs, or the purpose of its use in the farming of land), the use of land as grazing land, meadow land, osier land, market gardens and nursery grounds, and the use of land for woodlands where that use is ancillary to the farming of land for other agricultural purposes.
 Allocated Land Land identified in a development plan as appropriate for a specific land use.
-Annual Monitoring Part of the Local Development Framework, the Annual Monitoring Report will Report (AMR) assess the implementation of the Local Development Scheme and the extent to which policies in Local Development Documents (including saved Local Plan policies) are being successfully implemented.
+Annual Monitoring Part of the Local Development Framework, the Annual Monitoring Report (AMR) Report will assess the implementation of the Local Development Scheme and the extent to which policies in Local Development Documents (including saved Local Plan policies) are being successfully implemented.
 Biodiversity The whole variety of life on earth.
 It includes all species of plants and animals, their genetic variations and the ecosystems of which they are a part.
 The Blueprint The Blueprint sets out an agreed vision and a joint approach to economic development in West Cumbria, as well as highlighting a shortlist of transformational projects which will help to accelerate growth of jobs in the local economy.
 An implementation plan provides the detail of the projects which will help achieve the vision.
 This updates the ECMP.
 The Borough The Borough refers to the Copeland Borough Council's administrative area.
 It includes part of the Lake District National Park.
 BREEAM A set of assessment methods and tools that are designed to help construction professionals understand and mitigate the environmental impacts of the developments they design and build.
-Brownfield Land that has been previously developed and is or was occupied by a permanent structure (excluding agricultural or forestry buildings), and associated fixed surface infrastructure.
-The definition includes the curtilage of the development so garden land is considered as being brownfield.
-The definition is set out in Planning Policy Statement 3 'Housing'.